jhemberger/2019-historicalbumbles/README.md

 # Historical agriculture and bumble bee abundance/community shifts

-This study utilizes USDA/Census ag data in tandem with museum records of _Bombus_ spp. to understand long-term shifts in the relative abundance and diversity of bumble bees in relation to historical, areal agricultural activity.
+This study utilizes USDA/Census ag data in tandem with museum/indicidental records of _Bombus_ spp. to understand long-term shifts in the relative abundance and diversity of bumble bees in relation to historical changes in agricultural intensity.

 ## Study Motivation